zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/dynamic/index.md

 ---
-title: Essential Addon Dynamic
+title: Dynamic Addon
-pageTitle: Essential Dynamic - Getting started with Essential Addon Dynamic for YOOtheme Pro
+pageTitle: Dynamic Addon - An Essential addon for YOOtheme Pro
 ---

 Create advanced layouts easier with content sources mapped directly to an element field, inherit a parent source, and declare source queries on a global level. {% .lead %}